The Ramayana, Rama's Coronation

 Chariots, cars, and gallant chargers speeding by Sarayu's shore,

-And the serried troops of battle marched with colours rich and brave,
+And the serried troops of battle marched with colours rich and

 Proudly o'er the gay procession did, Ayodhya's banners wave.

 In their stately gilded litters royal dames and damsels came,

 Queen Kausalya first and foremost, Queen Sumitra rich in fame,

 Pious priest and learned Brahman, chief of guild from near and

 Noble chief and stately courtier with the wreath and water jar.

 Girt by minstrel, bard, and herald chanting glorious deeds of

 Bharat came,--his elder's sandals still the faithful younger bore,--

 Silver-white his proud umbrella, silver-white his garland brave,